Skip to Content

 Roanoke Burn Injury Lawyer

-Advocating for Burn Victims in Virginia
+Advocating for Burn Victims in Roanoke, VA

 When you think of burn injuries, you probably think of the most obvious cause: fire.
 But did you know that fire is only one of many potential causes of burn injuries?
 In addition to thermal burns caused by fire, burns can be caused by electricity, radiation, chemicals, and even the sun.
 In fact, most burns are not caused by fire at all.

 If you or someone you love suffered a burn injury as a result of another person or party’s negligence, you may be able to file a personal injury claim.
 At Kalfus & Nachman PC, we have been serving clients in Roanoke and the surrounding areas for over three decades.
-Our burn injury lawyers are prepared to help you maximize your entitled compensation.
+Our experienced burn injury lawyers are prepared to help you maximize your entitled compensation.

 What Are the Different Types of Burn Injuries?